 If you have cat allergies, the Lynx point may set them off.
 This cat still has the proteins in its dander, urine, and saliva that trigger allergic reactions in some people.
 No cat is hypoallergenic.

-The average lifespan of a Lynx Point Siamese cat
+Lynx Point Siamese cat life expectancy

 These days, well-bred purebred cats live just as long as mixed breeds because reputable breeders have worked do hard to eradicate genetic diseases by screening breeding cats.